 3. Indoor Picnic: This is the time to throw the rules out.
 Have a picnic in the living room, or maybe a luau with some hula dancing.

 4. Games & Puzzles: This is a big one for us.
 We are playing games and putting puzzles together throughout the day.

 5. Surprises: I like to collect things at goodwill, yard sales or on clearance throughout the year.
 It could be a book, game, puzzle or toys.
 I save them for days like this or if the kids have been really good.

 6. Little Chefs & Bakers: It’s time to cook.
-Maybe you make homemade pizzas, granola treats, or snowflake cupcakes.
+Maybe you make homemade pizzas, granola treats, or snowflake cupcakes, and hot chocolate spoons.
 No matter what you’re passing the time and teaching the kids a life skill.
-Oh and don’t forget about Snow Cream!
+Oh and don’t forget about Snow Cream or Snow Cone Syrup!

 7. Build a fort: We have Crazy Forts, but a snow day means we go all out.
 Pull off the couch cushions, bring out the blankets and everyone get into the fun.

 8. Craft time: It could be coloring together or maybe you have a craft kit you bought at Target or Michaels.
 I have plans for some glitter, constructions paper and glue (AKA: Homemade Valentines) or make a Giant Paper Snowflake!

 9. Clean-up: While the day is about fun, why not put some chores on the list.
 Laundry is loading up and the little ones can match socks or help sort.
 Don’t forget about running the vacuum or maybe you do some dusting.
 Many hands make light work and my kids are always eager to help.